 One of the most common causes of neuropathy is diabetes, but it can also be hereditary or caused by infections, injuries, or metabolic problems.
 People who’ve undergone chemotherapy also often experience PN as a result of their treatment.

 While it’s unlikely for most patients to completely eradicate PN, it may be treated with a healthy diet, regular exercise, and (maybe) acupuncture.

 What Is Acupuncture?

 Acupuncture is an ancient form of Traditional Chinese medicine in which the patient’s skin is penetrated with very thin needles to stimulate the nervous system.
 These needles are sterilized and one-time use only.
-The practice shouldn’t be extremely painful, but it may sometimes cause a dull and heavy aching sensation—practitioners call this feeling “ NIH—National Cancer Institute “de qi sensation” View Source .”
-PubMed Central “Acupuncture for neuropathic pain in adults” View Source , but studies show that acupuncture can have a PubMed.gov “Acupuncture treatment improves nerve conduction in peripheral neuropathy” View Source on the pain levels of patients with neuropathy.
+The practice shouldn’t be extremely painful, but it may sometimes cause a dull and heavy aching sensation—practitioners call this feeling “de qi NIH—National Cancer Institute “de qi sensation” View Source .”
+More research is needed PubMed Central “Acupuncture for neuropathic pain in adults” View Source , but studies show that acupuncture can have a positive effect PubMed.gov “Acupuncture treatment improves nerve conduction in peripheral neuropathy” View Source on the pain levels of patients with neuropathy.